 Angel wondered why it bothered him either way.
 After all, he’d only seen her twice.
 Not a stranger to brief flings with human women in the last 90 years.
 When opportunities arose to lose himself in the delicious warmth of their welcoming bodies, he rarely had a reason to deny his needs.
 In his line of work, he travelled a lot, which meant freedom to casually hook up then move on without looking back.

 But this one…

 He questioned depths of his sudden interest.
 She was beautiful, yeah.
 He’d seen many equally so in his lifetime.
-Her fiery temperament and almost fearless character drew him in.
+Her fiery temperament and the those brightly charged eyes that glared in irritation drew him in.
 Their shared moment a few nights before had been stuck on a loop in his mind since.
 Especially after seeing the unsuccessfully-hidden disappointment in her face when realizing he was a vampire.
 But earlier, when her copper-rimmed hazel eyes had first met his, instant attraction flared despite her obvious chagrin, and the slightest hint of musky arousal when he’d briefly touch her face.

 Everything about her drew Angel in like a moth to the flame.
 Was he willing to get burned?
 Hell, yeah!

 If she was even willing to let him get that close.